 The State Housing Trust Fund was created by the Iowa Legislature in 2003 to help ensure decent, safe and affordable housing for Iowans.
 The fund is administered through two programs, the Local Housing Trust Fund Program and the Project-Based Housing Program.
 The Local Housing Trust Fund Program receives at least 60% of the SHTF allocation to provide grants for organizations certified by the Iowa Finance Authority as a Local Housing Trust Fund.

-In FY21, the State Housing Trust Fund received a standing appropriation of \$3 million from the Rebuild Iowa Infrastructure Fund and 30% of the Real Estate Transfer Tax, up to a maximum of \$3 million annually.
+In FY23, the State Housing Trust Fund received a standing appropriation of \$3 million from the Rebuild Iowa Infrastructure Fund and 30% of the Real Estate Transfer Tax, up to a maximum of \$7 million annually.

-Through grant awards approved in FY21, more than 2,100 families will be assisted through more than \$7.21 million in funding to help finance affordable housing activities.
-More than \$7 million in grants were awarded to Local Housing Trust Funds.
+Through grant awards approved in FY23, nearly 2,400 families will be assisted through more than \$11.3 million in funding to help finance affordable housing activities.
+More than \$11.2 million in grants were awarded to Local Housing Trust Funds, the most in a single year in program history.
 The remaining funding goes to the Project-Based Housing Program, which aids in the development of affordable single-family and multifamily housing.
-The Project-Based program awarded \$197,000 in FY21.
-The SHTF leveraged an additional \$.45 in other financing for every \$1 of SHTF investment.
+The Project-Based program awarded \$150,000 in FY23.
+The SHTF leveraged an additional \$.37 in other financing for every \$1 of SHTF investment.